PantoMatrix/PantoMatrix/README.md

 When you run the test scripts, there is an parameter `--visualization` to automatic enable visualizaion.
-Besides, you could also try visualiztion by the below.
+<br>Besides, you could also try visualiztion by the below.

 #### Approach 1: Blender (Recommended)
 Render the output using Blender by download the [blender addon](https://huggingface.co/datasets/H-Liu1997/BEAT2_Tools/blob/main/smplx_blender_addon_20230921.zip)